microsoft/teams-ai/dotnet/samples/02.messageExtensions.a.searchCommand/README.md

 ## Interacting with the Message Extension

-You can interact with this app by selecting it's app icon in the chat compose area.
+You can interact with this app by selecting its app icon in the chat compose area.
 This opens a dialog that allows you to search NuGet for a package.
-Selecting a package will output an Adaptive Card with it's description to the chat.
+Selecting a package will output an Adaptive Card with its description to the chat.

 Here's a sample search result: